 INTRODUCTION OF PETRA TOURS DIVISION OF GO JORDAN TRAVEL and TOURISM

-The Nabataean Arabs were nomadic Bedouins who migrated north out of Arabia over 2,000 years ago.
-Originally engaged in transporting frankincense and myrrh—two extremely rare and valuable commodities—from their source in south-west Arabia through to Gaza, they gained power through the control of the silk, spice and other trade routes that linked southern Arabia with the Far East, Egypt, Syria, Rome and Greece.
+Nabataean Arabs were nomadic Bedouins who migrated north of Arabia over 2,000 years ago.
+They traded frankincense and myrrh—two scarce and valuable commodities—from their source in southwest Arabia through Gaza.
+The Nabataeans gained power by controlling trade routes that linked southern Arabia with Egypt, Syria and Rome.

-The first mention of Petra was in 312BC when it was captured by Antigonus and “a great treasure taken away”.
-At that time, however, it was probably no more than a storage place or a relatively safe location to stop en route.
-It was not until the 1st Century BC that the Nabataeans began to settle at Petra and to build and carve the magnificent city.
-With just simple hand tools, these master craftsmen created superb temples and tombs in honour of their dead.
-The soft sandstone was the perfect medium to carve staircases to the high grounds where the Nabataeans worshipped their gods—sections of many staircases can be seen today.
+Petra first appeared in 312 BC when Antigonus conquered it.
+It was probably no more than a storage place or a relatively safe location to stop en route.
+It wasn’t until the 1st Century BC that the Nabataeans began to settle at Petra and build and carve the magnificent city.
+These master craftsmen created superb temples and tombs in honour of their dead.
+The soft sandstone was the perfect medium to cut staircases to the high grounds where they worshipped their gods—sections of many staircases can be seen today.

 PETRA BY NIGHT – JORDAN

-Operating Mondays, Wednesdays and Thursdays throughout the year, “Petra by Night” provides a hauntingly beautiful sight of Al Khazneh (The Treasury) lit purely by candles.
-Participants follow a candlelit pathway through the Siq where they will be offered a cup of Jordanian tea before sitting down to hear musicians and a story-teller.
-Tickets may be purchased through your hotel Reception desk or directly at the entrance gates.
+Every Monday, Wednesday, and Thursday throughout the year, Petra by Night offers visitors a chance to see Al Khazneh (The Treasury) lit by candles.
+Participants follow a candlelit pathway through the Siq, where they are offered tea at the end of their journey.
+Tickets can be purchased at your hotel reception desk or directly at the entrance gate.

 PETRA KITCHEN – JORDAN

-A very popular pastime when in Wadi Musa (Petra) is to attend a cooking class at “Petra Kitchen”.
-Under the guidance of local Jordanian women and professional chefs, learn the secrets of cooking great Arabian food such as you have been enjoying throughout your time in Jordan.
-After the 3-course meal is cooked, sit down with your fellow chefs to enjoy the fruits of your labor.
-Bookings are necessary.
+A popular pastime in Wadi Musa (Petra) is to attend a cooking class at Petra Kitchen.
+Under the guidance of local Jordanian women and professional chefs, you will learn how to cook great Arabian food, which you have enjoyed throughout your time in Jordan.
+After the meal is cooked, you will sit down with your fellow chefs to enjoy the fruits of your labour.
+Reservations are required.